Jean Negulesco: Paramount

 He did the opening montage for the film musical Tonight We Sing and worked on The Story of Temple Drake and A Farewell to Arms (1932).

-He worked his way to assistant producer, second unit director.
+Freelance

+Jean Negulesco received screen credit as director for the first time in 1936, when he co-directed (with William Nigh) a Jack Holt action picture, Crash Donovan.
+He then began freelancing among various studios as second-unit director or as the author or co-author of stories and screenplays (Fight for Your Lady, Swiss Miss, Rio).

-Warner Brothers
+Warner Bros.

-Negulesco went to Warner Brothers in 1940.
-He made his reputation at Warner Bros by directing short subjects, particularly a series of band shorts featuring unusual camera angles and dramatic use of shadows and silhouettes.
-His first feature film as director was Singapore Woman (1941).
-In 1948, he was nominated for an Academy Award for Directing for Johnny Belinda.
+Negulesco went to Warner Bros. in 1940.
+He made his reputation there by directing short subjects, particularly a series of band shorts featuring unusual camera angles, striking compositions, and dramatic use of shadows and silhouettes.
+The studio recognized Negulesco's distinctive touch and referred to his shorts as "tone poems."
+His first feature film for Warner, without screen credit, was City for Conquest (1940); Negulesco finished the project when director Anatole Litvak was sidelined by an eye infection.
+Negulesco's first credited directorial assignment was Singapore Woman (1941).
+He remained with the studio through the 1940s.
+In 1948, he was nominated for an Academy Award for directing Johnny Belinda.

-20th Century Fox
+20th Century-Fox

-In 1948, Negulesco went to work for 20th Century Fox.
-He was the first director to make two films in Fox's CinemaScope - How to Marry a Millionaire and Three Coins in the Fountain; the former receiving a nomination for a BAFTA Award for Best Film.
+In 1948, Negulesco went to work for 20th Century-Fox.
+He was the first director to make two films in Fox's widescreen CinemaScope process: How to Marry a Millionaire and Three Coins in the Fountain; the former receiving a nomination for a BAFTA Award for Best Film.

 His 1959 movie The Best of Everything was on Entertainment Weeklys Top 50 Cult Films of All-Time.

-During his Hollywood career and in his 1984 autobiography Things I Did and Things I Think I Did, Negulesco claimed to have been born on 29 February 1900; he apparently was motivated to make this statement because birthdays on leap year day are comparatively rare (and even though 1900 was not a leap year in the Gregorian calendar, it was under the Julian calendar, which applied in Romania at that time).
+During his Hollywood career and in his 1984 autobiography Things I Did and Things I Think I Did, Negulesco claimed to have been born on 29 February 1900; he apparently was motivated to make this statement because birthdays on leap year day are comparatively rare (and even though 1900 was not a leap year in the Gregorian calendar, it was in the Julian calendar, which applied in Romania at that time).

 He has a star on the Hollywood Walk of Fame at 6212 Hollywood Blvd.

 Death

-From the late 1960s, Negulesco lived in Marbella, Spain, where he died, at age 93, of heart failure.
+From the late 1960s Jean Negulesco lived in Marbella, Spain, where he died, at age 93, of heart failure.
+He was survived by his wife of 47 years, former model and screen actress Dusty Anderson.
 He is buried in the Virgen del Carmen cemetery in Marbella.